Papyrus (typeface): Reception and use in popular culture

 Over the years, Papyrus has gained infamy for its omnipresence in graphic design, usually in situations for which it was not intended.
 The criticism towards the typeface is similar to that of Comic Sans.
 In 2008, a website named "Papyrus Watch" was created for documenting the typeface's ubiquity and misusage.

-In the webcomic XKCD a character annoys a "typography geek" by giving her a birthday card printed in Papyrus.
+In the webcomic xkcd, a character annoys a "typography geek" by giving her a birthday card printed in Papyrus.

-In the movie Avatar, standard Papyrus is used in the subtitles, and a modified version is used for the film's title.
+Papyrus is used in the subtitles of the 2009 film Avatar, with a modified version of the font used for the film's logo.
 Its use in the film was highlighted in a 2017 Saturday Night Live sketch titled "Papyrus," featuring Ryan Gosling, which also claimed that it was widely used for Shakira merchandise, hookah bars, and off-brand tea companies.
-Jon Landau, the producer of both Avatar films, claims that the sketch helped to keep Avatar relevant during production of the second film.
+Jon Landau, producer of the first two Avatar films, claims that the sketch helped to keep Avatar relevant during production of the second film.
 In preparation for the expansion of the Avatar franchise, Avatar: The Way of Water saw the film series change to a proprietary font called Toruk; Papyrus is still used for subtitles.
-Following the release of The Way of Water, Gosling starred in a second Saturday Night Live short called "Papyrus 2" wherein he discovers that despite the sequel's enormous budget, the typeface has merely been changed to bold.
+Following the release of The Way of Water, Gosling returned for a second SNL sketch called "Papyrus 2", in which he discovers that, despite the sequel's enormous budget, the new typeface is merely Papyrus in bold.

-Undertale features a skeleton named Papyrus, whose dialogue is written in the font.
-His brother Sans is written in a similarly infamous typeface, Comic Sans.
+The 2015 video game Undertale features a skeleton named Papyrus, whose dialogue is written in a slightly pixelated version of the font.
+His brother Sans's dialogue is written in the similarly infamous Comic Sans.